Veams/documentation/methodology/css/global/methodology__cssGlobal.md

 - If your instrument needs global styles, use the `data-css` attribute in your markup.

 - Your global styles should live in the `data-css` rule in your instrument's style sheet.

+Note: Using the `data-css` attribute has no advantage over using SCSS `mixins` or `extends`.
+However, using `data-css` does make your global styles easier to identify because they are visible in your markup.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})